 Some of the most wealthy people in the world go Monaco on vacation and many of them by boat.
 They come in amazing yachts that cost more them most people in the world will make in a lifetime.
 Take a look at these amazing boats and stunning ships for some great photos.
 If your lucky you might be able to talk your way aboard one of them!

 The Grand Prix Monaco is the annual Formula One race held in Monaco.
 It has run since 1929 and is considered the most prestigious tracks on the Formula One circuit.
-The race snakes through Monaco and goes by many of the famous sights.
+The race snakes through Monaco and goes by many of the famous sights such as the Monte Carlo Casino, the Fairmont hairpin and the Port Hercule with all the yachts.
 The race is always in late May.

 Monaco, like the southeastern coastline of France, has a Mediterranean climate with generally dry, sunny and warm summers and mild but wetter winters.
 Temperatures during summer (June to September) average around 28 °C with pleasantly warm nights.
 Winters (December to March) are around 15 °C during the day or slightly lower with chilly nights, though rarely really cold.
 Summers are dry, while most of the rain falls from November to March.